What should a jogging for weight loss schedule or timeline look like? Will running even help with weight loss?

 I'm sure we have all heard opinions from both sides of the fence.
 From "Running is the best and fastest way to lose weight!" to "Your weight loss will plateau if you just stick to running and you will never lose weight".
 So what's the real answer?

-I'm going to make this easy for you and come up with your very own 10 STEP Running for Weight Loss Plan!
-What are you going to do?
+I'm going to make this easy for you and help you come up with your very own 10 STEP Running for Weight Loss Plan!
 Take it all in, come up with your game plan and stick with it!

 Let's get started!

 STEP 1: Write down your CLEAR, SPECIFIC goal.

 That means instead of writing down: "I want to get healthy" or "I want to lose weight" I want you to try to formulate your goal to say how much you want to lose, when you want to lose it by, and how you are going to lose it.